A Four-Part Series that will take you through the basics of evaluating and selecting the right manufacturing ERP system for your organization.

 You may want only 4 or 6 possible vendors before you start the next step, which involves spending time with each vendor.
 The main goal in each step of this process is to be thorough, so that your team can make educated decisions as you navigate through the selection process.
 To get an idea of the look and feel of each ERP System, you may start with online overview product demonstrations (demos).
 But the best results will come with two-step process.
 The first step: Invite the vendor to make a discovery visit prior to a demo presentation.
 This will give them an opportunity to learn about your business and understand your goals, so that they can focus the demo on your needs.
 Step 2: Schedule the demo within 2 weeks of the discovery visit.

 It is important that you have your whole selection team at every demo.
 Make sure to designate a couple team members to be responsible for taking good notes.
 You’ll be getting a lot of information at each demo, and the different ERP Systems will likely all start to blend together - good notes will help you differentiate between the vendors.
 In addition to finding software that fits, you need to get to know the company that will help you implement.

 Be sure to discuss each vendor’s solution as a group within 24 hours of the presentation.
 It is important to document everyone’s responses, and keep a running demo-to-date ranking of which solution is in first place, second place, etc. As a reminder, the main criterion for the ranking should be how well the vendor handled your top three to five business goals.
 After the first round of demos, it is time to reduce your list to the Top 3 (or less) vendors.

 Did you miss Parts I & II of the series?

-Check out this whitepaper for more ERP selection tips
+Check out this list for more ERP selection tips